Mayonnaise Recipe

 You can experiment with using different oils to get mayonnaises with different tastes.
 This recipe makes one cup of mayonnaise.

-Place the yolk in a deep, heavy mixing bowl that won't move across the counter (you need both hands for the next step).
+Place the egg yolk in a deep, heavy mixing bowl that will not move across the counter (you need both hands for the next step).

 Using a hand mixer, beat in mustard, vinegar, salt and pepper.
 Very slowly (remember very slowly) pour in the oil.
 Watch in amazement as the mixture turns to mayonnaise.